Your Shopify Action Guide for the April 24 ADA Deadline

-April 24, 2026 is 20 days away.
-That is the date the DOJ’s web accessibility deadline kicks in — the one that codifies WCAG 2.1 AA as the legal standard for websites under the ADA.
-If your Shopify store has accessibility barriers, that date is no longer abstract.
+The April 24, 2026 deadline is nearly here.
+That is the date the DOJ’s web accessibility rule takes effect — the one that codifies WCAG 2.1 AA as the legal standard for websites under the ADA.
+If your Shopify store has accessibility barriers, this date is no longer abstract.
 It is a countdown.

 This post is not about legal theory.
-It is a practical guide to what you can actually accomplish in 20 days on a Shopify store — and what AccessiShield can do automatically.
+It is a practical guide to what you can accomplish before April 24 on a Shopify store — and what AccessiShield can do automatically.

-Why 20 Days Is Enough to Make Real Progress
+Why There Is Still Time to Make Real Progress

 Most Shopify accessibility violations fall into a small number of categories: missing image alt text, unlabeled form fields, insufficient color contrast, and non-descriptive link text.
 These are not deep engineering problems.
 Many can be fixed in a Shopify theme with targeted Liquid edits — no development agency required.